microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ## Vices and Virtues

-Designing a backstory and personality for your character is highly recommended.
+When creating a character to roleplay, designing a backstory and personality is highly recommended to help flesh out the narrative and provide a reference point for your portrayal of that character.
 An easy way to start is to pick a vice (a weakness or failing of some sort), a virtue (something your character is good at), and a need or desire.

 These can be anything you would want to roleplay - the character might be proficient with whips, have a crippling fear of snakes, and desire to find hidden treasures; or your character might have an anger issue with the town guard and just wants to be left alone to have a drink.
 The most interesting stories are created when the Vice or Virtue coincide with the character's desire, forming a conflict of some sort - the area where the treasure is hidden is inhabited by a colony of snakes, or the town guard keeps arresting the character for public drunkenness and disorder.

-These factors, when carefully chosen, can significantly help in designing a character that is both interesting and rewarding to roleplay.
+These factors, when carefully chosen, can help significantly in designing a character that is both interesting and rewarding to roleplay.
 As a general rule, if your character design is good, your Gamemaster will have numerous opportunities to weave your character's story into the narrative of the adventure; a bad character simply exists, without contributing anything of note to the narrative.

 <!-- $page-break -->